kedacore/keda-docs/content/docs/2.14/scalers/prometheus.md

 - `serverAddress` - Address of Prometheus server.
 If using VictoriaMetrics cluster version, set full URL to Prometheus querying API, e.g. `http://<vmselect>:8481/select/0/prometheus`
 - `query` - Query to run.
-- `queryParameters` - A comma-separated list of query Parameters to include while querying the Prometheus endpoint.
 - `threshold` - Value to start scaling for.
 (This value can be a float)
 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `namespace` - A namespace that should be used for namespaced queries.
 These are required by some highly available Prometheus setups, such as [Thanos](https://thanos.io).
 (Optional)
 - `cortexOrgID` - DEPRECATED: This parameter is deprecated as of KEDA v2.10 in favor of `customHeaders` and will be removed in version 2.12.
 Use `customHeaders: X-Scope-OrgID=##` instead to query multi tenant [Cortex](https://cortexmetrics.io/) or [Mimir](https://grafana.com/oss/mimir/).
 (Optional)
 - `customHeaders` - Custom headers to include while querying the prometheus endpoint.
 In case of authentication headers, use custom authentication or relevant `authModes` instead.
 (Optional)
 - `ignoreNullValues` - Value to reporting error when Prometheus target is lost (Values: `true`,`false`, Default: `true`, Optional)
+- `queryParameters` - A comma-separated list of query Parameters to include while querying the Prometheus endpoint.
+(Optional)
 - `unsafeSsl` - Used for skipping certificate check e.g: using self-signed certs  (Values: `true`,`false`, Default: `false`, Optional)

 ### Authentication Parameters